 What can the Emerging Poets Fellowship offer me?

 In addition to all the above, the Fellowship offers poets:

 - Features on our website and increased exposure (professional headshot and permanent webpage on our site featuring photo, poem, and author biography);

 - Special publishing opportunities (i.e., several Fellows writing original poems for the Wall Street Journal as representatives of our program);

 - Affiliation and integration into the life of Poets House (and to the inner workings of a major literary nonprofit), as well as access to our 70,000 volume library and experienced staff;

 - Constant access to the library and public events;

-- An ongoing network of peers.
+- An ongoing network of peers and organizations.